-11. That in accordance with section 133 of the Local Government Regulation 2012 a charge of 11.64 percent compounding interest calculated on daily rests be hereby made and levied on rates and charges that are 30 days overdue starting on 1st July 2023.

-- 12. That in accordance with section 130 of the Local Government Regulation 2012 a discount of 4% be allowed for all current Council residential rates & charges (excluding fire levy) if paid within 30 days of issue, and that such discount be calculated as a percentage of the gross rate/charges levied, and only be granted if all current and outstanding rates have been paid in full. - 13.
+- 11. That in accordance with section 133 of the Local Government Regulation 2012 a charge of 12.35% compounding interest calculated on daily rests be hereby made and levied on rates and charges that are 30 days overdue starting on 1st July 2024. - 12.
+That in accordance with section 130 of the Local Government Regulation 2012 a discount of 2% be allowed for all current Council residential rates & charges (excluding fire levy) if paid within 30 days of issue, and that such discount be calculated as a percentage of the gross rate/charges levied, and only be granted if all current and outstanding rates have been paid in full. - 13.
 That in accordance with sections 121 & 122 of the Local Government Regulation 2012 Council will not charge general rates to pensioners who reside in their own premises within the townships of Boulia and Urandangi provided there are no outstanding rates from previous periods. - 14.
 Council offers a 30% subsidy on all services (excepting the fire levy) to pensioners who reside in their own premises within the townships of Boulia and Urandangi.
 This subsidy is in addition to the 20% subsidy offered by the State Government with both subsidies capped at \$180.00 per annum each.

-- 1.6.1.1 Revenue Statement 2023-24 updated - 1.6.1.2 2023-2024 Budget resolutions
+1. Revenue Statement 2024-25 [1.6.1.1 - 16 pages]